open-edge-insights/video-ingestion/docs/basler_doc.md

     | Basler acA1920-40gc | mono8<br>ycbcr422_8<br>bayerrggb |
     | Basler acA1920-150uc | mono8<br>rgb8<br>bgr8<br>bayerbggr |

   * In case one wants to use any of the bayer pixel-format then `bayer2rgb` element needs to be used to covert raw bayer data to RGB.
-Refer the below pipeline.
+Refer the below example pipeline.

     ```javascript
     {
       "type": "gstreamer",
-      "pipeline": "gencamsrc serial=<DEVICE_SERIAL_NUMBER> pixel-format=bayerrggb width=1920 height=1080 ! bayer2rgb ! videoconvert ! video/x-raw,format=BGR ! appsink"
+      "pipeline": "gencamsrc serial=<DEVICE_SERIAL_NUMBER> pixel-format=bayerrggb ! bayer2rgb ! videoconvert ! video/x-raw,format=BGR ! appsink"
     }
     ```

-  * In case one wants to use `mono8` image format or wants to work with monochrome camera then change the image format to mono8 in the pipeline.
-Since `gstreamer` ingestor expects a `BGR` image format, a single channel GRAY8 format would be converted to 3 channel BGR format.
+  * In case one wants to use `mono8` image format or wants to work with monochrome camera then change the `pixel-format` to `mono8` in the pipeline.
+Since `gstreamer` ingestor expects a `BGR` image format, a single channel `GRAY8` format would be converted to 3 channel BGR format.

     **Example pipeline to use `mono8` imageformat or work with monochrome basler camera:**

     ```javascript
     {
     "type": "gstreamer",
-    "pipeline": "gencamsrc serial=<DEVICE_SERIAL_NUMBER> pixel-format=mono8 width=1920 height=1080 ! videoconvert ! video/x-raw,format=BGR ! appsink"
+    "pipeline": "gencamsrc serial=<DEVICE_SERIAL_NUMBER> pixel-format=mono8 ! videoconvert ! video/x-raw,format=BGR ! appsink"
     }
     ```